Nadeesh-Malaka/Inventory-login-signup-django-and-React/README.md

      ```bash
      npm start
      ```
-   - The frontend will run on `http://localhost:3000` by default and should automatically open in your browser.
+   - The frontend will run on `http://localhost:3000` and should open automatically in your browser.

-3. **Access the Application**:
+4. **Access the Application**:
-   - Open `http://localhost:3000` in your browser to interact with the application.
+   - Open `http://localhost:3000` to use the application.
+The React frontend will communicate with the Django backend via API requests.

-   - The React frontend will communicate with the Django backend via API requests (ensure the backend URL is correctly configured in your React app, e.g., in `inventory/src`).
+<h1>Thank You</h1>